Visiting, meaningful connection, Anne’s Law

 The Care Inspectorate supports this right.
 There are standards, guidance and legislation that support this right, too.

-Click the images below to read our literature review, factsheet, self-evaluation tool, care home poster and report on engagement visits.
+Click the images below to read our literature review, factsheet, self-evaluation tool, care home poster, report on engagement visits and report on findings from a consultation with care home staff.

 We've created factsheets to accompany our webinars.
 Click on the images below to read more.